Custom Industrial Fans

 There are also standard equipment designs that make a lot of sense for specific applications.
 These optional design features include:

-When fan wheels or impellers have a build-up of particulate, grease or materials being conveyed, they need to be accessed for cleaning with minimal downtime.
-The build-up of materials on the fan wheel causes imbalance and vibration resulting in failure of bearings and shaft.
-This feature is available in both centrifugal and axial designs.
+When fan wheels or impellers are subjected to a build-up of particulate, paint overspray, grease or materials being conveyed, they need to be periodically inspected for cleaning.
+If there is build-up of material on the fan wheel, it will cause imbalance and vibration resulting in failure of bearings and shaft.
+The “swing-out” feature affords minimal downtime when fan access is required, as the quick opening clamps allow immediate access to the interior of the fan for inspection and cleaning.
+Both centrifugal and axial fans are available with the optional “swing-out” feature.

 When conveying paper and cardboard products, reducing their size with a chopper wheel, allows the materials to be conveyed without pipeline clogging.